collegeman/sharepress/readme.txt

 E-mail based tech support is available to PRO customers.
 All you have to do is [buy a key](http://aaroncollegeman.com/sharepress?utm_source=wordpress.org&utm_medium=app-store&utm_campaign=get-support).

 == Changelog ==

+= 2.2.11 =
+* Change: SharePress Multi-Site and Multi-Network configuration made easier http://aaroncollegeman.com/sharepress/help/whats-the-best-way-to-use-sharepress-with-multisite-wordpress/
+* Change: Make it possible to take advantage of centralized license key configuration without forcing the use of a single Facebook app across the multi-site or multi-network installation

 = 2.2.10 =
 * Change: Compatible with WordPress 3.5.1